jpal91/xontrib-chatgpt/README.md

       - Create instances/aliases
       - Monitor and get stats for all active conversations
    - The idea around this being there's one manager who controls everything and you don't have to go searching around for a specific convo, help, instance, alias, etc.
+- **Streaming Responses**
+   - Expand the ability to get streaming responses on the command line as opposed to waiting until the full completion is done

 ## Credits